|Woodchucks are brown overall but may look “frosted” because each hair is tipped with black and white bands.

 Their burrowing can pose problems in both rural and urban locations.
 Cutter blades on farm equipment can be damaged from the mounds of dirt at burrow entrances, and livestock can be seriously injured if they stumble into woodchuck holes.
 Horses and their riders can be injured this way as well.
 In urban settings, their tunnels can cause driveways and parking lots to cave in and rock walls to collapse.
 Their burrowing along building foundations can cause damage that undermines the whole structure, resulting in costly repairs.

-If there is a small area of property that you want to protect from woodchucks, such as a garden, a group of fruit trees or ornamental shrubs, fencing can help reduce the damage.
+If there is a small area of the property that you want to protect from woodchucks, such as a garden, a group of fruit trees, or ornamental shrubs, fencing can help reduce the damage.
 Since woodchucks are surprisingly good climbers, fencing them out requires a two-angle approach.
-The fence should be made from metal mesh/wire material, extend 10-12" below the soil surface and be at least four feet tall above ground.
-It should have an outward pointing “lip” both at the top.
-The top of the fence should make a 45 degree angle to prevent the woodchuck from climbing over the fence.
+The fence should be made from metal mesh/wire material, extend 10-12″ below the soil surface and be at least four feet tall above ground.
+It should have an outward pointing “lip” both at the top and bottom.
+The top of the fence should make a 45-degree angle to prevent the woodchuck from climbing over the fence.
 Another option is to leave the top 12” unattached to fence posts so that when a woodchuck tries to go over the top, its weight will flip it back.

 Other Tips Include:

 - Eliminate woodpiles and other places where woodchucks nest.

 - Keep undergrowth and grass cover low to deter woodchucks.

 - Close down vacant tunnel systems by burying welded wire centered over the entrance.
 Woodchucks will use vacant burrows.